 This Multimedia Assignment Menu is designed to help inspire instructors to incorporate multimedia assignments into their coursework.
-The menu is maintained by Instructional Technology and the CSB/SJU Libraries, and we encourage instructors to consult with
+The menu is maintained by Instructional Technology and the CSB and SJU Libraries, and we encourage instructors to consult with

 We've organized sample multimedia assignments into the following